SALES ENGAGEMENT COMPARISON

 What They're Selling You

-Outreach positions itself as a "Sales Execution Platform"—not just sequences, but prospecting, deal management, forecasting, and coaching in one connected workspace.
+Outreach positions itself as a "Sales Execution Platform" that goes well beyond sequences.
+The pitch covers prospecting, deal management, forecasting, and coaching in one connected workspace.
 It's ambitious.
-For large teams with dedicated ops resources, it can genuinely unify workflows that otherwise span 4-5 tools.
+For large teams with dedicated ops resources, it can unify workflows that otherwise span 4-5 tools.

 What It Actually Costs